-The date that a claim becomes payable subject to the completion of the waiting period, where applicable.
+The date that a claim becomes payable following the claim period end date subject to the completion of the waiting period, where applicable.

-An Effect date is dependent on the commencement date of the Australian Apprenticeship, and the time spent in the Australian Apprenticeship thereafter, excluding periods of suspension.
+An Effect date is dependent on the commencement date of the Australian Apprenticeship Journey, and the time spent in the Australian Apprenticeship, thereafter, excluding periods of suspension.